-Echoes from Early Aviators (Hardback)
+Echoes from Dawn Skies (Hardback)

-A Lost Manuscript Rediscovered
+Early Aviators: A Lost Manuscript Rediscovered

 No one could doubt that Frederick Warren Merriam was one of the earliest and most important of Britain’s aviation pioneers.
 Indeed, he taught many of the others to fly; men such as Air Chief Marshal Sir Philip Joubert de la Ferte, Air Commodore P.F.M.
 Fellowes (who led the aerial Houston Everest Expedition), and Sub-Lieutenant R.A.J.
-Warneford VC, the first pilot to shoot down a Zeppelin.
+Warneford VC, the first pilot to down a Zeppelin.

 In his later years, Merriam decided that he wanted to compile a book that presented ‘a more personal and intimate picture than has yet been produced by aviation history writers of the civil pioneers of British flying’.
 It was no simple task.